devlaming/gnames/README.md

 cd gnames
 ```

-Then run the following commands to create a custom Python environment which has all of `gnames`'s dependencies (i.e. an environment that has packages `numpy`, `pandas`, and `tqdm` pre-installed):
+Then run the following commands to create a custom Python environment which has all of `gnames`'s dependencies (i.e. an environment that has packages `numpy`, `pandas`, `scipy`, and `tqdm` pre-installed):

 ```
 conda env create --file gnames.yml